Battle of Atenquique

 The Battle of Atenquique took place on 2 July 1858, during the Reform War, in the vicinity of the canyon Atenquique near the Nevado de Colima in the state of Jalisco, Mexico.
 The conflict was between elements of the liberal army, under General Santos Degollado, and conservative troops, commanded by General Miguel Miramón.
-The battle caused heavy losses for both sides.
-Some consider the result undecided, although most historians qualify it as a win with a clear advantage for conservatives: Miramón's troops obtained control of the state of Jalisco.
-Additionally, Degollado became known as the Hero of the Defeats, for his troops' constant failures.
+The battle resulted in heavy losses for both sides.
+Some consider the outcome undecided, although most historians view it as a victory for the conservatives with a clear advantage: Miramón's troops gained control of the state of Jalisco.
+Additionally, Degollado became known as the 'Hero of the Defeats' due to his troops' constant failures.